-- a. a report signed by the Chair of the Department(s) to which the member is assigned describing the types and numbers of cases evaluated and the evaluation of the applicant's performance, including a statement that the applicant appears to meet all of the qualifications for unsupervised practice in that department, has discharged all of the responsibilities of staff membership, and has not exceeded or abused the prerogatives of the category to which the appointment was made; and - b. a report signed by the chair of the other department(s) in which the appointee may exercise clinical privileges, describing the types and number of cases evaluated and the evaluation of the applicant's performance and a statement that the member has satisfactorily demonstrated the ability to exercise the clinical privileges initially granted in those departments.
-The member shall continue to comply with FPPE requirements until the member is notified in writing that the member no longer is subject to FPPE.
+- a. a report signed by the Chair of the Department(s) to which the member is assigned describing the types and numbers of cases evaluated and the evaluation of the applicant's performance, including a statement that the applicant appears to meet all of the qualifications for unsupervised practice in that department, has discharged all of the responsibilities of staff membership, and has not exceeded or abused the prerogatives of the category to which the appointment was made; and - b. a report signed by the Chair of the other Department(s) in which the appointee may exercise clinical privileges, describing the types and number of cases evaluated and the evaluation of the applicant's performance and a statement that the member has satisfactorily demonstrated the ability to exercise the clinical privileges initially granted in those departments.
+The member shall continue to comply with FPPE/Proctoring requirements until the member is notified in writing that the member no longer is subject to FPPE/Proctoring.

-5.3.2 FAILURE TO COMPLETE PROCTORING
+5.3.2 FAILURE TO COMPLETE FPPE/PROCTORING

-a.
-If an initial appointee fails within the time of provisional membership to complete the proctoring requirement in Section 5.3-1, or if a member exercising new clinical privileges fails to complete the proctoring requirement, those specific clinical privileges shall automatically terminate, and the member shall not be entitled to a hearing pursuant to Article VIII.
+- a.
+If an initial appointee fails within the time of provisional membership to complete the FPPE/proctoring requirement in Section 5.3-1, or if a member exercising new clinical privileges fails to complete the proctoring requirement, those specific clinical privileges shall automatically terminate, and the member shall not be entitled to a hearing pursuant to Article 9. - b.
+If a member of the Provisional Staff fails to complete the proctoring requirement in Section 5.3-1 for all of the clinical privileges requested, that individual's medical staff membership shall terminate, and the member shall not be entitled to a hearing pursuant to Article 9.

-- b.
-If a member of the Provisional Staff fails to complete the proctoring requirement in Section 5.3-1 for all of the clinical privileges requested, that individual's medical staff membership shall terminate, and the member shall not be entitled to a hearing pursuant to Article VIII. - c.
-If a practitioner fails to complete proctoring requirements because of quality of care concerns or any medical disciplinary cause or reason (as that term is defined in Business and Professions Code section 805), the failure will constitute a termination of the clinical privileges in question and the provisions of Article VIII shall apply. - d.
-At the discretion of the Medical Executive Committee, a practitioner may be advanced from the Provisional category to another category of membership when the practitioner has successfully completed all core proctoring requirements as described on the Proctoring Requirement Form even if one or more of the proctoring requirements for advanced privileges has not been completed.
+- c.
+If a practitioner fails to complete proctoring requirements because of quality of care concerns or any medical disciplinary cause or reason (as that term is defined in Business and Professions Code section 805), the failure will constitute a termination of the clinical privileges in question and the provisions of Article 9 shall apply. - d.
+At the discretion of the Medical Executive Committee, a practitioner may be advanced from the Provisional category to another category of membership when the practitioner has successfully completed assigned privilege FPPE/proctoring requirements but not the required FPPE/proctoring requirements for advanced privileges.
+If such advancement is granted, the advanced privileges will remain subject to FPPE/proctoring but must be completed within the time specified by the Medical Executive Committee, unless such time is extended for good cause.